patrickfav/website-favre/content/articles/2014-06-04-so-a4y7zf2hhevuhs7p/index.md

 The advantage over `ViewTreeObserver`:

-*   your code is only executed once and you don't have to disable the Observer after execution which can be a hassle
+*   your code is only executed once, and you don't have to disable the Observer after execution which can be a hassle
 *   less verbose syntax

 References: